 Following are links to several poems, loosely organized by topic, published online.
-These include poems from my two poetry collections, The Human Experience (2007) and The Beauty of Listening (2013), and a selection of newer poems.
+These include poems from my two poetry collections, The Human Experience (2007) and The Beauty of Listening (2013), and a small selection of newer poems.
 For more about the poetry collections, visit The Beauty of Listening Book Page and The Human Experience Book Page.

 (The poems on the cover page are A Brief Liography, This Is Not an Apple Poem (The Ekphrastic Review), Recomposition with Capital Letters (The Ekphrastic World), Art Becomes Her (The Ekphrastic Review) and Poem for Rent (Of Poets & Poetry)